Allen Bathurst, Lord Apsley: Political and business career

 He was elected as Member of Parliament (MP) for Southampton in 1922, holding the seat until 1929.
 He then stood for Bristol Central in 1931, and held the seat until his death in 1942.
 In 1923 he was appointed a Deputy Lieutenant for the "County of Gloucester, and of the City and County of the City of Gloucester, and the City and County of the City of Bristol."

-During this time, he was Parliamentary Private Secretary to: the Under-Secretary of State for the Overseas Trade Department 1922–24, the Minister of Transport 1925-29 and the Minister for Co-ordination Defence 1936.
+During this time, he was Parliamentary Private Secretary to: the Under-Secretary of State for the Overseas Trade Department 1922–24, the Minister of Transport 1925-29 and the Minister for Co-ordination of Defence 1936.
 He had also been President of the UK Pilot's Association in 1925 and sometime chairman of Western Airways, Western Air Transport Company and a director of Morning Post.
-Lord and Lady Apsley published a book called The Amateur Settlers in 1929 recounting their escapades and adventures travelling through in the Northern Territory of Australia.
-They had many encounters, including with local aborigines, in which detailed descriptions reveal their social attitudes and behaviour.
+Lord and Lady Apsley published a book called The Amateur Settlers in 1929 recounting their escapades and adventures travelling through the Northern Territory of Australia.
+They had many encounters, including with local Aboriginal people, in which detailed descriptions reveal their social attitudes and behaviour.

 He remained a member of the Territorial Army between the wars, and was awarded the Territorial Decoration (TD) in 1929, promoted to brevet major in 1930, and promoted to substantive major in 1938.
 During World War II, he served overseas again, with the Arab Legion (1941–42).